-Financial woes contribute to anxiety in a very real way.
-In fact, the American Psychological Association has said that money is the second-leading cause of stress in the U.S.
+Feeling suffocated by student loan debt?
+You're not alone.
+The American Psychological Association has said that money is the second-leading cause of stress in the U.S.

 Not the journaling type?
 Plotting the data on a graph or in a spreadsheet and seeing your balances decrease can be equally effective.
 No matter the approach you choose, the idea is to build some accountability and reflection into your routine.

 Acknowledging your progress stokes motivation and gives you the nudge to keep the momentum going.
-Every time you cross a debt milestone – whether it’s paying more than the minimum, significantly bringing down a balance, or eliminating a balance altogether – take the time to pat yourself on the back and share your success with someone else.
+Every time you cross a debt milestone – whether it’s paying more than the minimum on a monthly bill, significantly bringing down a balance, or eliminating a balance altogether – take the time to pat yourself on the back and share your success with someone else.